divaricatum/cl-faq/README.md

 <span id="s6q13"></span>

-### Can I specify heap locations and/or sizes when starting lisp?
+### Q. Can I specify heap locations and/or sizes when starting lisp?

 No. The Aclmalloc heap in particular is not relocatable, so this approach is not feasible.
 The Lisp heap is relocatable--and occasionally will shrink if